-- (iv) Financial support for the Large-Scale Acquisition (specifically including the name of the fund providers for the Large-Scale Acquisition (including all indirect fund providers), financing methods and the terms of any related transactions). - (v) Post-Large-Scale Acquisition management policy, business plan, capital, dividend and asset management policies for the Company group. - (vi) Post-Large-Scale Acquisition policies for the Company's shareholders, employees, business partners, customers, and any other stakeholders in the Company. - (vii) Specific measures to avoid any conflict of interest with other shareholders in the Company. - (viii) Any other information that the Independent Committee reasonably considers necessary.
+- (iii) The basis for the calculation of the purchase price of the Large-Scale Acquisition (including the underlying facts and assumptions of the calculation, the calculation method, the numerical data used in the calculation, the details of any expected synergies from any series of transactions relating to the Large-Scale Acquisition including the details of such synergies to be shared with minority shareholders, and the basis for the calculation of such synergies). - (iv) Financial support for the Large-Scale Acquisition (specifically including the name of the fund providers for the Large-Scale Acquisition (including all indirect fund providers), financing methods and the terms of any related transactions). - (v) Post-Large-Scale Acquisition management policy, business plan, capital, dividend and asset management policies for the Company group. - (vi) Post-Large-Scale Acquisition policies for the Company's shareholders, employees, business partners, customers, and any other stakeholders in the Company. - (vii) Specific measures to avoid any conflict of interest with other shareholders in the Company. - (viii) Any other information that the Independent Committee reasonably considers necessary.

-If the Independent Committee recognizes that a Large-Scale Acquirer has initiated a Large-Scale Acquisition without complying with the procedures set out in the Plan, as a general rule, it will recommend the Company's board of directors to implement a gratis allotment of Stock Acquisition Rights in accordance with 2.2(d)(i) below.
+If the Independent Committee recognizes that a Large-Scale Acquirer has initiated a Large-Scale Acquisition without complying with the procedures set out in the Plan, as a general rule, it will recommend that the Board of Directors implement a gratis allotment of Stock Acquisition Rights in accordance with 2.2(d)(i) below.